Walt Disney’s Enchanted Tiki Room – Adventureland – Magic Kingdom

-Adventureland's opening times often vary from the general park opening, according to attendance projections.
+Adventureland’s opening times sometimes vary from the general park opening, according to attendance projections.
 Check your times guide to verify hours.

 Guests using an ECV or a wheelchair may remain in it during this attraction.

-Aladdin and Jasmine can usually be found at the nearby Agrabah Bazaar.
+Aladdin, Jasmine or other characters from Aladdin can usually be found at the nearby Agrabah Bazaar.
 Check your daily Times Guide for times and locations of other Character Meet and Greet opportunities throughout the Magic Kingdom.

 Tortuga Tavern is open seasonally and is located just beyond the Enchanted Tiki Room.